holtzmanjon/holtzmanjon.github.io/research/research.md

 ##### Stellar populations in the Local Group

-[Resolved stellar populations photometry](http://astronomy.nmsu.edu/holtz/dwarfs/dwarfs.htm): One of my primary interests is in studying stellar populations in the Local Group through photometry of individual stars.
+One of my primary interests is in studying stellar populations in the Local Group through photometry of individual stars.
 Much of this work was done using the Hubble Space Telescope.
 A large <a href="http://astronomy.nmsu.edu/logphot">
 stellar photometry archive </a> been constructed from all photometry done by the WFPC2 in the Local Group.
-I'm also working on a project to study the star formation history of the solar neighborhood by incorporating detailed chemical abundance measurements.
+I also worked on a project to study the star formation history of the solar neighborhood by incorporating detailed chemical abundance measurements.